A mother holding her child while playing a paino.

 Some whole life policies let you pay premiums for a shorter period such as 20 years, or until age 65.
 Most whole life policies do not have any flexibility.
 You will continue to pay the same premium for the duration of the policy, you cannot adjust the death benefit and there may be no value to you while you are still living.

 Like whole life, universal life insurance is permanent insurance, but it’s a more flexible type of policy that lets you vary your premium payments.
-You can also adjust the face amount of your coverage.
-Increases may require proof that you qualify for the new death benefit.
+You can also adjust the amount of your coverage, although if you wish to increase it you may need to provide proof you qualify for the increased death benefit.

-The other major way universal life varies from whole life is that a universal policy has cash value that can grow as you pay your premiums and be used as an additional tax-advantaged savings vehicle for your retirement.
-You might see it referred to as cash-value life insurance.
+A universal policy also has cash value that can grow as you pay your premiums.
+This cash value can be used as tax-advantaged savings for your retirement.
+For this reason, you might see universal life insurance referred to as cash-value life insurance.

-Ideally, your premium payments into your policy for the first several years will be enough to not only cover policy expenses, but also create a “cushion” in the policy.
-This cash value “cushion” will continue to grow based on interest earned so over time you can potentially reduce or stop paying premiums and/or utilize a portion of the cash value as flexible income.
-It is always important to maintain enough account value in your policy to keep the coverage in force.
+It works like this: ideally, your premium payments into your policy for the first several years will be enough to not only cover policy expenses, but also create a cash value “cushion” in the policy.
+This cash value will grow based on the interest your policy earns.

 Universal life has two common products:

-• Variable universal life (VUL) – Unlike an indexed product, your cash value is actually invested in the market (often via mutual funds) and would be subject to the market’s ebbs and flows.
-Be sure to get the prospectus from the company when buying this kind of policy and STUDY IT CAREFULLY.
-You will have higher death benefits and cash value if the underlying investments do well.
-Your benefits and cash value will be lower or may disappear if the investments you chose didn’t do as well as you expected.
-You may pay extra premium for a guaranteed death benefit.
+• Variable universal life (VUL) – Unlike an indexed product, your account value is invested in the market and subject to the market’s ebbs and flows.
+You will have higher death benefits and cash value if the underlying investments do well, but benefits and cash value will be lower if the investments you chose didn’t do as well as you expected.

-Best time to buy is when you’re young; next best time is now
+The best time to buy insurance is when you’re young, but the next-best time is now

-For additional information, you can contact your insurance or financial professional.
+For additional information, talk with your insurance or financial professional.

 Don’t have a policy but interested in learning more about products from F&G?
 We can help you find a financial professional in your area.